yanyuLinxi/FedMTFF/README.md

 # Datasets

-Note that due to the limitations of CMT, we cannot upload all datasets.
+Note that due to the space limitations of Github, we cannot upload all datasets.
 This will drastically change the results of the experiment.
 All our datasets come from public papers.
 For more accurate experiments, we strongly recommend that you download the datasets according to the following url and set them:

 CSharp: https://aka.ms/iclr18-prog-graphs-dataset